 If you’re thinking about selling your Indian Land area home, let’s get together and discuss the supply conditions in Indian Land neighborhoods and how we can assist you in gaining access to buyers who area ready, willing, and able to buy now.

-Contact us if you’d like to receive our Neighborhood Analyzer Report on a monthly basis so you can keep track of home sales activity in your neighborhood.
+Contact me if you’d like to receive our Neighborhood Analyzer Report on a monthly basis so you can keep track of home sales activity in your neighborhood.

 Note: If you don’t see your subdivision or complex, or the data looks incomplete, it’s because there weren’t enough properties sold in a given year.

-We’re happy to provide an expert home value analysis with no obligation on your part.
+I’m happy to provide an expert home value/equity analysis with no obligation on your part.

 This Charlotte, North Carolina Indian Land real estate November 2021 update is provided byNina Hollander, Coldwell Banker Realty,Greater Charlotte residential real estate expert and Indian Land specialist.
 I’ve been opening doors for Indian Land home buyers and sellers since 1999.